Northern Yuan: Outer Mongolia

-In 1636, Manchu Hong Taiji declared himself khagan of all the Mongols but by then, all of Inner Mongolia had already been conquered by the Qing Dynasty of Manchus, and biggest 6 tumens was under Manchu authority.
-The son of Ligdan, Ejei Khan, died under mysterious circumstances.
+In 1636, all of Inner Mongolia had already been conquered by the Manchus, and the successors of the Mongol Empire were also under Manchu authority.
+The son of Ligdan Khan, Ejei, died under mysterious circumstances.
 His rank was given to his brother Abunai, who refused to attend court with the Manchus.
 Abunai's rank was then passed on to his son, Burni, who rebelled against the Manchus in 1675, but the uprising was defeated and Burni died in battle.
 The Qing emperors then placed the Chahar Mongols under their direct rule.

 In Outer Mongolia the Khalkhas still against Manchu rule, Tüsheet Khan Gombodorj retained his independence and suzerainty over the Sechen and Jasagtu khans.
 However another independent entity known as Altan Khan of the Khalkha emerged in Jasagtu territory.
 With the loss of Inner Mongolia and the Imperial Mongol Seal, the Mongols had to search for a new source of authority.
 As a result, in 1639, Gombodorj's son became the first Jebtsundamba Khutuktu, the spiritual head of the Gelug Buddhists in Mongolia.
 Gombodorj did his best to maintain peaceful relations with the rising Manchus by sending tribute.
 He also stopped providing horses to the Ming dynasty.
 Diplomacy failed after the Manchus defeated the Ming in 1644 and seized Beijing.
 In 1646, a Mongol noyan rebelled against the Qing but was crushed under overwhelming odds.
 In 1647, Gombodorj met the Qing in battle with 50,000 cavalry and neither side were able to obtain a decisive victory.
 Although both sides suffered heavy losses, the Mongol army constituted a larger part of their overall forces than the Qing, signalling that the Mongols no longer had the numbers to directly confront the Qing in battle.

 In the mid-17th century, Gombodorj died and was succeeded by his young and inexperienced son Chikhundorj.
 In 1655, the Qing began interfering in Tusheet affairs by appointing their own lamas in Tusheet territory.
 Thus Outer Mongolia also gradually fell under Qing control.